From time to time while traveling I experience moments that I like to think of as gifts.

 Without a single fence on the landscape, the livestock of Mongolia are the very definition of free-range, grass-fed, and organic.

-Towards the end of a fantastic 13-day tour organized by Golden Gobi Hostel of Ulanbaatar (recommended!) we visited the vast Orkhon Valley, which looks like this:
+Towards the end of a wonderful 13-day tour organized by Golden Gobi Hostel of Ulanbaatar (recommended!) we visited the vast Orkhon Valley, which looks like this:

 We arrived to our ger camp a day early after walking for one day through the forests of the Eight Lakes region: